avatar

 Tutorial Content

-6 sections • approximately 45 minutes
+5 sections • about 45 minutes

 In these modern days, AI tools can pick your entire tech stack in a single prompt.
 That's convenient, but it's also a trap.
 The fastest answer isn't the same as the right answer for what you're building.